 What causes a dry socket?

 The prevalence rate of dry sockets is about 1-5% of those who recently had a tooth pulled.
-Interestingly, if the extraction pertains to lower wisdom teeth, the chances rise to about 38%.
+Interestingly, if the extraction involves lower wisdom teeth, the likelihood rises to about 38%.

 Other than that, the most common dry socket causes include: